BigThinkAI-UMD/BitCamp-hacker/README.md

 ## Setup Python Virtual Environment (venv)

 Setting up a Python virtual environment is essential to isolate your project's dependencies from the system-wide Python installation.
 Follow these steps to create and activate a virtual environment for this project.
-Please use **Python 3.10.11** (others may work, this is just what we used):
+Please use **Python 3.10.11** (others may work, this is just what we used).
+We suggest using conda:

 ### 1. Create Virtual Environment